Culture in Transformation

 Identify three experiences where your singularity creates real value for customers or teams.
 This matters because uniqueness concentrates in a few moments; if you don’t name them, “standard workflows” erase them by default.

 Start with one meeting: write the three moments and what must feel different (speed, tone, decision rights, exceptions), then turn that into visible flows and rules.
-Watch whether teams can point to these moments in real artifacts (screens, contracts, runbooks), not just narratives.
+Watch whether teams can point to these moments in real things people can inspect (screens, contracts, runbooks), not just narratives.

 Co-create the flows that carry identity